EPSSpecialtyApplications/port_analyzer/README.md

 # Port Analyzer

-Port Analyzer is a Powershell script that summarizes network traffic on a computer by port given an IP Interface and an interval of time.
+Port Analyzer summarizes network traffic by port given an IP Interface and an interval of time.

 ## How to use the script